 She had been awarded three times with FONDART – the Chilean Government grant – for creating and producing choreographic works (2007, 2009, 2011) as well as scholarships and internships (2011).

-On the other hand, she has experience in terms of Management working at Red Danza Independiente, an organisation devoted to promoting Dance through networking, and also curated dance within Festival Días de Danza at Centro Cultural de España in Chile.
+She also has experience in terms of Management working at Red Danza Independiente, an organisation devoted to promoting Dance through networking, and also curated dance within Festival Días de Danza at Centro Cultural de España in Chile for three years.

-She has been awarded Becas-Chile 2015 and 2018, Scholarship for postgraduate studies, offered by The Advanced Human Capital Program, of the National Commission for Scientific and Technological Research (CONICYT).
-She has also been funded by a grant from Trinity Laban External Courses Fund.
-And she is one of the Recipients of the 2016-17 Gill Clarke Bursary – Leverhulme Arts Scholars Award, offered by Independent Dance and Siobhan Davies Dance for students in the Dance Professional Practice Pathway.
+She has been awarded Becas-Chile 2015 and 2018, Scholarship for postgraduate studies by The Advanced Human Capital Program, of the National Commission for Scientific and Technological Research (CONICYT).
+She is one of the Recipients of the 2016-17 Gill Clarke Bursary – Leverhulme Arts Scholars Award, awarded by Independent Dance and Siobhan Davies Dance for students in the Dance Professional Pathway.

 (Photograph: Fabian Cambero)